ArielLevineLabNINDS/SeqSeek_Classify_Full_Pipeline/README.md

 As the reference data object is fairly large, it cannot be stored directly on github.
 Please download it [HERE](FILLER PLEASE CHANGE) and more it into the `data` folder in this project.
 It should be named `data/reference.rds` or the pipeline will be unable to find it!

 The query object can be any dataset of spinal cord cells that you provide.
 Move it into the data folder as well, and make sure it is called, apropriately enough, `data/query.rds`.
+Per the recommendations in the [Seurat vignette](https://satijalab.org/seurat/v3.0/integration.html), make sure your data has been normalised and variable features found, but not scaled!

 ### 3. Create a Python Virtual Environment